dennyzhang/challenges-kubernetes/README.md

 - Objective: Single node deployment for stateful service
 - Requirements:
 ```
-1. Start one mysql server service with 1 instance.
+1. Use yaml to start one mysql server service with 1 instance.
-2. Start one mysql client service with 2 instances.
+2. Use yaml to start one mysql client service with 2 instances.
 3. Verify mysql server resilience.
    Delete the instance, confirm another one will be started automatically.
 ```